Once you have identified your target separation date, your retirement process should include:

 Your Branch of Service will provide all these documents to DFAS.
 You should be familiar with the information they contain.

 Submitting your Form DD 2656

 When all your documentation is assembled, it will be time for you to meet with your Personnel Support Detachment (PSD) office.
-They will provide you with a copy of the Data for Payment of Retired Personnel Form (DD 2656) and offer you assistance in filling it out.
+They will provide you with a copy of the Data for Payment of Retired Personnel Form (available on our Forms webpage) and offer you assistance in filling it out.

 Form DD 2656 is the most important document you will complete in preparing for your retirement.
 As you fill it out, you will make decisions that will determine:

 - How you receive your pay

 - Beneficiaries for any pay owed you at the time of your death

 In addition, you will have the opportunity to discuss topics such as:

 - Leave Time: Selling it back or getting paid

 - Allotments: Determining which ones will carry over and which ones you must restart